mountaindust/Planktos/README.md

-# Planktos Agent Based Model Framework
+# Planktos Agent-based Modeling Framework

 This project focuses on building a framework for ABMs of plankton and tiny insects, or other small entities whose effect on the surrounding flow can be considered negligable.
 Work is ongoing.

 If you use this software in your project, please cite it as:
-Strickland, C. (2018), *Planktos agent based modeling framework*. https://github.com/mountaindust/Planktos.
+Strickland, C. (2018), *Planktos agent-based modeling framework*. https://github.com/mountaindust/Planktos.
 A suggested BibTeX entry is included in the file Planktos.bib.

 ### Dependencies